General meaning

 ⌄

-A personal favor spreads in a collective space and nourishes your radiance.
+A personal favor spreads within a collective space and nourishes your radiance.

 The Bouquet evokes grace, the gift, the sincere thank you, everything that takes the form of a delicate gesture.
-The Garden speaks of the public space, networks, circles, and everything that happens in view of a larger audience.
-Together, these cards describe a situation where what was initially an attention for you takes on a broader social dimension: you are introduced, recommended, invited, and highlighted in a group.
-The quintessence of Woman emphasizes the quality of presence, listening, and charm that allows you to welcome these openings with finesse.
-In the background, the Whip subtly reminds that an overloaded social life, repeated events, or a need to appear well can generate fatigue or a background tension that is better to spot early.
+The Garden refers to the public space, networks, circles, and everything that occurs in view of a larger audience.
+Together, these cards describe a situation where what was initially an attention directed at you takes on a broader social dimension: you are introduced, recommended, invited, and highlighted within a group.
+The quintessence of Woman emphasizes the quality of presence, listening, and charm that allows you to embrace these openings with finesse.
+In the background, the Whip subtly reminds us that an overloaded social life, repeated events, or a need to appear well can generate fatigue or underlying tension that is best identified early.

 Love and relationships